 Increase in population and commercial activities has not changed the status of Kapaleeswarar Temple as the epicentre of the cultural and religious life of Mylapore and its neighbourhood.

-Brahmasirachethamoorthy is one of the forms of Lord Siva.
-He got the name after plucking the fifth head of Brahma when the Lord of Creation began considering himself equal to Siva as he too had five heads.
+Brahmasirachethamoorthy is one of the forms of Lord Shiva.
+He got the name after plucking the fifth head of Brahma when the Lord of Creation began considering himself equal to Shiva as he too had five heads.
 As Siva carried the skull or the kapala He was known as Kapali and the place He dwelt in became Kapaleeswaram.
 Saint Thirugnanasambandar mentions Kapaleeswaram in his verses.
-Another reason given for the name is that this temple belonged to the Kapalikas, members of a branch of Saivism.
+Another reason given for the name is that this temple belonged to the Kapalikas, members of a branch of Shaivism.
 It is believed that Kapalikas lived in Mylapore and Thiruvottriyur in ancient times.

 In 1516, Mylapore was under the control of the Portuguese, who had demolished the temple and built their fort on the spot.

 Some scholars also hold that the old temple was in the same place as the present one and that the latter was rebuilt.
 The designs of the pillars are in the Vijayanagar style of 16th and 17th centuries AD.
 The legend connected with the temple goes thus:

 Once in Mount Kailash when Lord Siva was giving Gnanopadesam to Goddess Parvati she was distracted by the beauty of a peacock.